River Information, levels and forecast

 MAJOR FLOODING (MAGENTA): Extensive inundation of structures and roads.
 Significant evacuations of people and/or transfer of property to higher elevations.

-Additional River, Creek and Water resources
+Additional Moisture and Drought resources

 Copyright 2021 WHSV.
 All rights reserved.